-LAKESIDE — Citing an increase in operation and maintenance costs, the Lakeside County Water and Sewer District Board unanimously passed a rate increase on Thursday.
+LAKESIDE - The Lakeside County Water and Sewer District Board unanimously passed a rate increase on Thursday, citing an increase in operation and maintenance costs.

-The rate raise is meant to cover labor, administrative and overhead expenses and more, including electricity.
+The rate rise is meant to cover labor, administrative and overhead expenses and more, including electricity.

 While the board expressed that inflation helped to contribute to those increased costs, the community is worried about getting by financially.

 “The mistake that we have made over the years is that we waited too long to raise the rates.
-We were surprised certainly with the cost increases with the ballooning of the costs over the years, especially recent years,” said Marc Liechti, the president of the Lakeside Water and Sewer District Board of Directors.
+We were surprised, certainly, with the cost increases with the ballooning of the costs over the years, especially recent years,” said Lakeside Water and Sewer District Board of Directors President Marc Liechti.

 The increase comes as the community debates a major sewer expansion project to meet growing demand in the area.